alphagov/govuk-developer-docs/source/manual/dns.html.md

 These DNS zones are hosted in Route53 and managed by Terraform.
 Changes can be made in the [govuk-aws](https://github.com/alphagov/govuk-aws/) and [govuk-aws-data](https://github.com/alphagov/govuk-aws-data/) repositories.
-While GOV.UK migrates to AWS speak with Reliability Engineering for support making your changes.
+While GOV.UK migrates to AWS speak with GOV.UK Replatforming for support making your changes.

 ## DNS for the `gov.uk` top level domain